flowershow/flowershow-app/README.md

             ⚡️ Instant deployment
           </dt>
           <dd className="mt-2 text-gray-600">
-            Go live in seconds with zero configuration
+            Publish your site in seconds with zero configuration—no coding or setup required.
           </dd>
         </div>
         <div>